What is the Best Antistatic Flooring Option for IDF Rooms, Data Centers and Server Rooms?

 Multiple factors are at play

-Some ESD flooring materials made with resinous polymers or plasticizers – e.g. ESD epoxy and vinyl– provide maximum benefit when used in combination with controlled ESD-protective footwear.
-With regular street shoes, these floors can generate charges as people walk on the floor.
+In typical data centers, footwear is not – or usually not – controlled.
+The most common types of footwear used in workplaces that do not require static-control footwear are athletic shoes and casual footwear, such as boat shoes and loafers.
+Some ESD flooring materials, particularly those made with resinous polymers or plasticizers – ESD epoxy and vinyl, for instance – provide maximum benefit when used in conjunction with controlled ESD-protective footwear.
+When people wear regular street shoes, these floors can generate charges as people walk on the floor.

-Approaching the selection process this way enables you to inhibit static generation on anyone, anytime, regardless of humidity, the sensitivity of your systems or the application and critical nature the equipment represents to your mission or operation.
+When selecting an ESD floor, always consider the circumstances you anticipate as standard operating procedure in your data center.
+Approaching the selection process this way enables you to inhibit static generation on anyone, anytime, regardless of humidity, the sensitivity of your systems or the application and critical nature of the equipment to your mission or operation.

 Generally speaking, the effectiveness of static-control flooring is based on: